Ian-Blanshard/MP1-Personal-Portfolio/README.md

 ## Features <a name="features"></a>

-Navigation bar created using bootstrap, customised using my own CSS to change text-alignment and colors increased navbar height when viewed on larger devices.
+Navigation bar created using bootstrap, customised using my own CSS to change font, text-alignment, colors and increased navbar height when viewed on larger devices.

-Responsive design created using bootstrap [grid system](https://getbootstrap.com/docs/4.0/layout/grid/)
+Responsive design created using bootstrap [grid system](https://getbootstrap.com/docs/4.0/layout/grid/) to

-Footer created using fontawesome icons.
-CSS used for size/color customisation and hover effects added using hover pseudoclass.
+Footer created using fontawesome icons, aria labels added to provide context of where the links go as icons do not provide this information.
+CSS used for size/color customisation, responsive spacing of icons and hover effects added using hover pseudoclass.

 ## Technologies used <a name="technologies-used"></a>